Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • extrapulmonary.

 The first type speaks for itself: such wheezing occurs as a result of pathological processes in the bronchopulmonary system.
-The second type of noise is observed as a symptom associated with various diseases not associated with the organs of the respiratory system.
+The second type of noise is observed as a symptom accompanying various diseases not related to the respiratory system.
 A striking example of such a symptom is heart failure, which is accompanied by dry wheezing.

 Wheezing of the bronchopulmonary system can indicate many diseases, so they need to be distinguished.
-Causes of wheezing in the bronchi (treatment of wheezing depends on their exact definition):
+Causes of wheezing in the bronchi (treatment of wheezing depends on its exact definition):

-• damp noises appear due to bursting bubbles, which arise due to the combination of air and phlegm.
+• wet noises appear due to bursting bubbles that arise due to the combination of air and phlegm.

 What diseases can be accompanied by wheezing in the bronchi?

-Diseases accompanied by wheezing most often relate to the pathological processes of the bronchopulmonary system, but there are also other nature.
+Diseases accompanied by wheezing most often relate to pathological processes of the bronchopulmonary system, but there are also other types.
 There are diseases with clearly defined wet noises, and there are those that appear only with dry ones.

 Moist rales are present in diseases such as: